Surgical and EEG Glue

 - Heavy conditioner: Same as above.
 Leave on in tub for several minutes if you can, let them play or enjoy the shower.
 Then comb out while still using running warm water.

 - Aspirin: Yes, really.
 Here’s a tip I got on epilepsy.com.
 To help you remove the glue from your hair after an E.E.G try this 5 to 7 aspirin crushed Half a cup hot water dissolve aspirin in water, 2 good size squirts of shampoo, 4 tablespoons witch hazel or Sea Breeze mix well all together.
 Massage thru wet hair and let sit for about 15 to 20 minutes.
 You can comb thru after allotted time has passed.
 Rinse and shampoo and condition as usual.
 Can be repeated if needed.
 This can also be done once a month to remove traces of medications from your hair.
-DO NOT NOT GET IN EYES!! and I would not use on children under 10.
+DO NOT NOT GET IN EYES!
+And I would not use on children under 10.

 - Let it go: This solution only works if the child has short hair, but I’ve tried it and it does work.
 Depending on hair style preferences, this works great if you can shave the child’s head before hand.
 But, you can just let it naturally wear off.
 Kevin wears a seizure helmet most of the time anyway, so his head is covered.
 It took about a week.
 We just did our normal daily shower routine and it will naturally flake off.
 When it’s coming off it looks like peeling sunburn.